polywrap/uri-resolver-extensions/implementations/file-system/README.md

-# File System URI Resolver Extension Wrapper
+# File System URI Resolver
 Resolve filesystem based URIs, prefaced with the `fs` or `file` URI authority.
 For example:
 - `wrap://fs/./path/to/wrapper-dir`
 - `wrap://file/path/to/wrapper-dir`